-Survey 1: Pre-construction 2: On maintenance 3:Off Maintenance Aim To record the size of Wallum Sedgefrog habitat to be removed on a precinct or group of precincts basis.
+Su urvey 1: Pre-construction 2: On-Maintenance Aim To record the size of Wallum Sedgefrog habitat to be removed on a precinct or group of precincts basis.
 To assess the success of the created compensatory habitat within the subject site.
-To assess the prolonged success of the created compensatory habitat within the subject site, and demonstrate the success of the recreated Wallum Sedgefrog movement corridors.
-Provide trigger for the implementation of the WSF Habitat offset strategy.
 Objective To provide DOEE with detailed map which identifies the areas of Wallum Sedgefrog habitat to be removed in a precinct or precincts.
 To monitor Wallum Sedgefrog populations and habitat suitability within both the created compensatory habitat areas and retained existing habitat.
-To monitor Wallum Sedgefrog populations across a broader scale to determine the success of the redirected Wallum Sedgefrog movement corridors, and hence success of created compensatory habitat.
-Survey methodology See Box 1, Section 5.4 and Table 8.2c below.
-See Tables 7.1a&b, Section 7.1 and Table 8.2d below.
-See Table 8.2e below.
+Survey methodology See Box 1, Appendix B and Table 6.2c below.
+See Tables 5.1a&b, Section 5.1 and Table 6.2d below.
 Implementation timeframe Every 5 years (Phase 1), plus immediately prior to works commencing in prencint or group of precincts (Phase 2).
-Refer to Box 1, pg 52) 3 years or until KPI's are addressed (refer to Table 6.2a).
-9 years (to self-sustaining habitat) or until completion of approved action within subject site.
+Refer to Box 1,) 3 years or until KPI's are addressed for a maximum period of 12 years (refer to Table 4.2d a).
+If after 12 years the KPI's of a particular created habitat pond (or series of ponds) are not met, the WSF Contingency and Offset Stratergy is triggered.
 Trigger for commencement Prior to works commencement Conclusion of works related to Wallum Sedgefrog recreated compensatory habitat works.
-Upon on-maintenance KPI's being achieved for specific Wallum Sedgefrog created compensatory habitat works Trigger for conclusion Commencement of works in the precinct or precincts that have been the subject of the survey.
-When KPI's are addressed (refer to Table 6.2a).
-Demonstrated use of the created compensatory habitat and use of the created frog corridors (self-sustaining habitat) or until completion of approved action within the subject site.
-Reporting requirement / Results to be used to update Map 2.2d Document to report progress of created compensatory Document to report success of created compensatory habitat and
+Trigger for conclusion Commencement of works in the precinct or precincts that have been the subject of the survey.
+When KPI's are addressed (refer to Table 4.2a).
+Reporting requirement / frequency Results to be used to update Map 2.2d which is provided in the PCEMP and annual report to the Minister.
+Document to report progress of created compensatory habitat, with specific reference to control sites.
+Results to be provided in annual report to the Minister.